Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 After completing the form, you will immediately receive your temporary password.
 You can then log in.
 Go to the Account Workspace to create a permanent password.
 You will also receive a confirmation email with additional helpful information.

-Please note, individual and small group accounts have monthly charges applied only for active users.
+Note: individual and small group accounts have monthly charges applied only for active users, this is not the case for large groups.

 To log into Dedoose Projects: